apacheclient/WGU---IT-Capstone/README.md

 1. Clone or browse this repository
 2. Open the documentation files (`.docx` and `.pptx`) using Microsoft Word or PowerPoint
-3. Explore the source code in the `src/` folder
+3. Explore the source code in the `IT Capstone/` folder

 ---